 The expression "(13000 >= LCL)" produces a logical sequence of length 100,000 with "TRUE" appearing whenever the expectation is larger than the lower level of the confidence interval.
 Similarly, the expression "(13000 <= UCL)" produces "TRUE" values whenever the expectation is less than the upper level of the confidence interval.
 The expectation belongs to the confidence interval if the value in both expressions is "TRUE".
 Thus, the application of the term "&" to these two sequences identifies the confidence intervals that contain the expectation.
-The application of the function "mean" to a logical vector produces the relative frequency of confidence intervals that contain the expectation, namely the confidence level.
+The application of the function "mean" to a logical vector produces the relative frequency of TRUE's in the vector.
+In our case this corresponds to the relative frequency of confidence intervals that contain the expectation, namely the confidence level.